ajgbarnes/level9/README.md

 # Descriptions Extractor

-A Python program to extract all available game descriptions - including rooms, exits, objects, different object states.
-This is now no longer a seperate programme but part of the main level9.py.
+Extract all available game descriptions - including rooms, exits, objects, different object states.

 Each line output will have an description code (in hex), the address in runtime memory where it would be found and the description itself.
 Given the way the game engine works, most description are fragments brought together with game engine constants and variable values for lookup.